parasoft/parasoft-demo-app/README.md

 <img src="src/main/resources/static/common/images/Kafka_virtual_asset_mode_diagram.png" alt="Kafka virtual asset mode diagram">

-### Using external Kafka server with PDA
+### Using external Kafka server

 1. Download, install and start a Kafka server (0.10.0.0 or later) using default settings.
 2. Set Kafka broker URL and consumer group ID in **application.properties** file.
-3. Start PDA and change queue type to Kafka in **PARASOFT QUEUE CONFIGURATION** section of PDA Demo Administration page.
+3. Start the demo application and change queue type to Kafka in **PARASOFT QUEUE CONFIGURATION** section of **Demo Administration** page.
-4. To test connection with Kafka server, either use **Test Connection** button in **Kafka configuration details** link or save changes in PDA Demo Administration page.
+4. To test connection with Kafka server, either use **Test Connection** button in **Kafka configuration details** link or save changes in **Demo Administration** page.

-### Using external RabbitMQ server with PDA
+### Using external RabbitMQ server
 1. Download, install Erlang and RabbitMQ, start the RabbitMQ server using default settings.
 > The minimum version of RabbitMQ supported in demo application is 2.0.0 (compatible Erlang version is R13B). <br/>
 > Reference for compatibility of RabbitMQ and Erlang versions: [RabbitMQ and Erlang/OTP Compatibility Matrix](https://www.rabbitmq.com/which-erlang.html#compatibility-matrix).
 2. Set RabbitMQ host, port, username, password in **application.properties** file.
-3. Start PDA and change queue type to RabbitMQ in **PARASOFT QUEUE CONFIGURATION** section of PDA Demo Administration page.
+3. Start the demo application and change queue type to RabbitMQ in **PARASOFT QUEUE CONFIGURATION** section of **Demo Administration** page.
-4. To test connection with RabbitMQ server, either use **Test Connection** button in **RabbitMQ configuration details** link or save changes in PDA Demo Administration page.
+4. To test connection with RabbitMQ server, either use **Test Connection** button in **RabbitMQ configuration details** link or save changes in **Demo Administration** page.

-## Using gRPC Service in PDA
+## Using gRPC Service
-The gRPC service in Parasoft Demo Application has three methods which support both JSON and Protobuf formats.
+The gRPC service in this application has three methods which support both JSON and Protobuf formats.

 ### Configuration details